 Maybe it’s because we spend so much time by the sea during the summer months, or perhaps it’s because the smallest, shortest sleeves ensure the least chance of overheating.
 Whatever the reason, the short sleeved, striped shirt has become a staple of any modern man’s summer wardrobe — thanks to its nautical styling and relaxed Cuban collar.

 There are plenty of options out there, with Orlebar Brown’s Connery-approved ‘Thunderball’ design perhaps the best take on the traditional look.
 But there are plenty more short-sleeved shirts worth buttoning up — from Frescobol Carioca’s linen offering in a subtle pink shade to this Sir Plus shirt, with cream stripes and corozo nut buttons.

 Keep it tight with a subtle print

 Stripes may be unbeatable by the sea — but nothing signals a hot, heavy summertime like a tight, artistic print.
 Whether its a motif local to a far-flung destination or an abstract spin on a classic design, these softly patterned shirts will turn heads and start conversations in equal, sun-soaked measure this summer.

-Firstly, Sunspel’s camp collar shirt is crafted from lightweight cotton — and adorned with a travel-ready ‘Ikat’ pattern.
-Oliver Spencer’s ‘Havana’ design is as laidback as the Cuban city from which it takes its name; woven from organic waffle-knit cotton and decorated with tight green checks.
+Firstly, Sunspel’s camp collar shirt is crafted from lightweight cotton — and adorned with a travel-ready ‘Ikat’ print.
+Wax London’s ‘Didcot’ design is as laidback as its loose, wavy watercolour pattern; cut in a relaxed fit and finished with eco-friendly corozo nut buttons.
 Or, for something a little louder, why not look to LOVE BRAND & Co, whose natural navy print riffs on the shape of banana leaves.

 Sunspel Printed Camp Collar Shirt